thinkinavi24/ElectionAnalytics/index.md

 ![Clinton Florida](https://user-images.githubusercontent.com/70708980/95524958-c20d4900-09a0-11eb-84a7-eb27b09ae539.png)

+In actuality, Hillary Clinton received 49.38% of the two party vote compared to Donald Trump's 50.62%, or a loss of 1.24%.
+While this is relatively close to the values in the distribution above,

 Now we consider 2020.
 We get the following:

 One questionable attribute of this model is the extremely narrow variance that it predicts.
 According to this model, there appears to be a near 100% chance that the vote margin falls within 0.1% of the mean, which is very narrow.
 While the binomial distribution is good for modeling repeated events, it does not account for the widespread unpredictability of presidential elections.